mvolkmann/MyUnixEnv/notes/GoNotes.md

   - to only allow receiving, use `<-chan`

 - buffered channels

-  - accept a limited number of values with a corresponding receiver
+  - senders block if the buffer is full
+  - receivers block if the buffer is empty
-  - to create, add size as second argument to make
+  - to create, add buffer size as second argument to make
     - ex. `myChannel := make(chan string, 5)`
-  - there is probably no way to create a buffered channel with no size limit
+    - there is probably no way to create a buffered channel without a size limit

 - can use channels for synchronizing goroutine execution

   - to wait for a value to be sent to a channel, `<-myChannel`